tanraya/london-stepper/README.md

-# Stepper - Sprinkle packages configured for my purposes
+# London Stepper - bunch of Sprinkle packages configured for my purposes

 ### What to read: